Article by Dr Raghuram Y.S. MD (Ay) & Dr Manasa, B.A.M.S

 Samanya Purvarupa (Generalized premonitory symptoms)

-The Purvarupas or premonitory symptoms which give a clue regarding the forthcoming disease without giving an idea of the doshas involved are called Samanya Purvarupas.
+The premonitory symptoms which give a clue regarding the forthcoming disease without giving an idea of the doshas involved are called Samanya Purvarupas.
 This means to tell that the Samanya Purvarupas indicate the forthcoming disease but do not give us an idea of the dosha involved in the causation of disease or its types.

 Example – Shrama (fatigue), Arati (discomfort, body pains) and Vivarnata (discoloration) etc are the purvarupas or premonitory symptoms of Jwara (fever).
 These symptoms suggest that the fever is going to be manifested after sometime.
-But these symptoms will not indicate or reveal whether the Jwara which is supposed to get manifested is Vataja (fever caused due to vitiated vata) or Pittaja (fever caused due to vitiated pitta) etc.
+But these symptoms will not reveal whether the Jwara which is supposed to get manifested is Vataja (fever caused due to vitiated vata) or Pittaja (fever caused due to vitiated pitta) etc.

 Vishesha Purvarupa (Dosha specific premonitory symptoms)